908th Expeditionary Air Refueling Squadron: Interwar period

 The second predecessor of the squadron was established at Rockwell in 1921 as the 18th Squadron (Observation).
 Its mission as an observation squadron was to fly aerial photographic missions and to act as an airborne observation post during maneuvers, but it is not certain that the squadron was manned or equipped.
 It was inactivated nine months after its activation.

 The third predecessor of the squadron was organized in 1922 as the Headquarters Detachment, Bolling Field, District of Columbia.
 It replaced the 99th Squadron (Observation) as the Air Service host unit at Bolling responsible for station administration.
 In 1924 the detachment was expanded to a squadron and the following year, it was redesignated the 18th Headquarters Squadron and consolidated with the two previous 18th squadrons.
 The squadron operated various aircraft at Bolling.
 It was inactivated in 1928 and was replaced as the Air Corps host by the Air Corps Detachment, Bolling Field.

-The fourth predecessor of the squadron was established in 1935 as the 18th Observation Squadron and activated in 1936 at Mitchel Field on Long Island, New York.
-It was assigned to the 2d Wing of General Headquarters Air Force and equipped with Martin B-10 bombers.
+The fourth predecessor of the squadron was established in 1935 as the 18th Observation Squadron and activated in September 1936 at Mitchel Field on Long Island, New York.
+In this reorganization of General Headquarters Air Force, each bombardment group had an attached reconnaissance squadron, which operated the same aircraft as that group's assigned bombardment squadrons.
+It was assigned to the 2d Wing of General Headquarters Air Force and equipped with Martin B-10 bombers, while attached to the 9th Bombardment Group.
 The squadron flew reconnaissance and coastal patrol flights over Long Island Sound and southern New England.
 The squadron received Douglas B-18 Bolos in 1937 along with a mixture of obsolete attack and light observation aircraft in the build-up before World War II The unit received early model Martin B-26 Marauders while retaining its B-18s.